MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Delete a rule

 To delete a rule, select it, and then select **Delete**.
-Be aware that this operation can't be undone.
+This operation can't be undone.

 ### Edit an existing rule

-When you edit a rule that has been published, Fraud Protection saves your changes as a draft until you publish them.
+When you edit a rule that is published, Fraud Protection saves your changes as a draft until you publish them.
 Both the published version of the selected rule and the draft version can be viewed as side-by-side tabs.
 Until a draft is published, it's visible only to the person who creates it.
 For more information, see the [Drafts](rules.md#drafts) section earlier in this article.

 1. Select the rule, and then select **Edit**.